ahotchkin/ahotchkin.github.io/_posts/2020-03-10-how_harry_potter_inspired_my_javascript_project.markdown

 ### But where to begin with JavaScript?

 When it came to the JavaScript side of things, I truly had no idea where to start.
 Luckily, I was able to find an old video walkthrough of creating an app with a Rails API backend and a JavaScript frontend (hey, that’s what I was doing!).
 As it turned out, the best place to start was to figure out just that—where would my app start?
-I knew I wanted my files to be as clean and DRY as possible, and I wanted to separate code concerning different elements into different files.
-So I started with my index.js file where I wrote one whole line of code:
+Knowing that I wanted: 1.
+My code to be as clean and DRY as possible, and 2.
+Code concerning different elements to be separated into different files, I started with my index.js file.
+It was there where I wrote one whole line of code:

 ```
 const app = new App()